ricklove/MemPuzzle/www/Notes/WorkHours.md

 # TODO Maybe

+- Size initial ImageSource better to prevent scaling of font image
 - Allow click to place (if in correct location)
 - Create puzzle static canvas for everything but moving pieces